The Hop Yard – North

 The Hop Yard – South

-Our newest yard is located in Gorham, Maine on a 7th generation piece of family farmland.
+Our southern Maine yard is located in Gorham, on a 7th generation piece of family farmland.
 Like our northern yard, this land had been inactive other than for hay production for a number of years but is now being put to work for commercial hop growth.

 - Mt Hood